sodadata/docs/soda-agent/deploy-aws.md

 ## Create an EKS Fargate cluster

-The following offers instructions to create a Fargate (serverless) cluster to deploy a Soda Agent, but you can create and use a <a href="https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html" target="_blank">regular EKS cluster</a> if you wish.
+The following offers instructions to create a <a href="https://docs.aws.amazon.com/eks/latest/userguide/fargate-getting-started.html" target="_blank">Fargate (serverless) cluster</a> to deploy a Soda Agent, but you can create and use a <a href="https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html" target="_blank">regular EKS cluster</a> if you wish.

 1. If you are deploying to an exiting Virtual Private Cloud (VPC), consider supplying public or private subnets with your deployment.
-Consult the eksctl documentation for <a href="https://eksctl.io/usage/vpc-configuration/#use-existing-vpc-other-custom-configuration" target="_blank">Use existing VPC</a>.
+Consult the eksctl documentation to <a href="https://eksctl.io/usage/vpc-configuration/#use-existing-vpc-other-custom-configuration" target="_blank">Use existing VPC</a>.
 2. From the command-line, execute the following command to create a new EKS Fargate cluster in your AWS account.  <br/>Replace the value of `--region` with one that is appropriate for your location.
 ```shell
 eksctl create cluster --name soda-agent --region eu-central-1 --fargate